laststonedjs/laststonedjs/README.md

 🔭 I’m currently working on "Globo Co." - React Native App with Expo Go

-🌱 I’m currently learning and tracking courses/paths on Pluralsight
+🌱 I’m currently learning and tracking courses/paths on Pluralsight platform

 📫 How to reach me: https://laststonedjs.github.io/